MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/power-thermal-notifications-in-unity.md

 ```

 > [!NOTE]
 > <!--Foreground Note-->The suppression APIs will only work if the process using the PowerThermalNotification class is in the foreground.
-Background processes can still subscribe to events but they may not disable device actions
+Background processes can still subscribe to events but may not disable device actions.